 CrabMan and Signpost - authors of A Sardine Street Box of Tricks

-If organisations have been - and usually still are - run top-down and hierarchically, then a similar malaise afflicts heritage and tourist sites.
-The heritage 'industry' tends to try to impose a single, partial and highly idealised view of any site on the visitor.
+Counter-Tourism If organisations have been - and usually still are - run top-down and hierarchically, then a similar malaise afflicts heritage and tourist sites.
+The heritage 'industry' tries to impose a single, partial and highly idealised view of any site on the visitor.
 It gets the message across easily, contains things nicely and assures a smooth flow of wallets to the shop and tea room.

 Counter-tourism is an invitation to tourists to completely transform their experience of the heritage-tourism industry and its many sites.
 Beneath the simple stories in the Visitor Guide and behind the locked gates marked PRIVATE in heritage sites, there lies a multitude of inconvenient stories, hilarities, wonders, absurdities, extremes and entertaining outrages.
 When Counter-Tourism opens the doors, tourism becomes a funny, shocking, revelatory, subversive and adventurous life-changing experience rather than a deferential procession through the unrevealing homes and castles of Heritage plc.
 More on the books.